ABDO176ELTAWEEL/deepfake-detection/README.md

 root_dir:    str = r'C:\...\FaceForensics_300'   # absolute path
 ```

 **Why it matters:** Tripling the videos and doubling the frames per video gives **6× more training data**.
-The baseline had too few samples to learn generalizable features — the model memorized identities instead of manipulation artifacts.
+The baseline had too few samples to learn generalizable features, the model memorized identities instead of manipulation artifacts.
 At 300 videos, enough identity diversity exists that the model is forced to learn the actual manipulation signal.

 ### 2. Class Weights in Loss  Added